 We moved to Illinois to be closer to family in late 2014 after the birth of my daughter (our unexpected blessing).
 As Y’all may know, life has a tendency of throwing you curve balls, and God has a plan for you, whether you expect it or not!

 We settled in, and the Realtor® who sold us our new home kept trying to bring me on board with her team.
 I told her that I’d been on a real estate team before and it wasn’t the greatest situation, so I had reservations about joining a team again.

 One thing you should know about the State of Illinois is that everything is more expensive in Illinois.
 If I was to be a licensed, independent real estate broker in my area, it was going to cost me over $1,000 per month, and that didn’t even buy me an office (let alone a cubicle).

-	How the hell does anyone make any money if their expenses are astronomical?
-So I spoke with Deb Sarsany, my Realtor®, and she explained that as a licensed assistant, I would only have to pay half of the office dues/fees, and she believed that I would be very successful.
+How the hell does anyone make any money if their expenses are so high?
+So I spoke with my local Realtor and she explained that as a licensed assistant, I would only have to pay half of the office dues/fees, and she believed that I would be very successful.

 So I jumped in, head first, and transferred my license from Georgia to Illinois.
-Illinois is a reciprocal state, so all you have to do is take the state exam and pass in order to move your license.
+Illinois is a reciprocal state, so all you have to do is take the real estate exam in your new state and pass in order to move your license.